 Scale Definition AAA (f) Exceptionally Strong.
 An exceptionally strong capacity to maintain relative stability in returns and possesses negligible exposure to risks.
-AA+ (f) Very strong.
-A very strong capacity to maintain relative stability in returns and possesses low exposure to risk AA (f) capacity may, nevertheless, be more vulnerable to changes in circumstances or in economic conditions.
-AA- (f) capacity may, nevertheless, be more vulnerable to changes in circumstances of in economic condutons.
-A+ (f) Strong.
-A fund with stable performance generally in line with its peers with strong capacity to respond to future A (f) opportunities or stress situations.
-A- (f) opportunities of suless situations.
-BBB+ (f) Adamata An adamata ana situ ta maintais salatina atabilita in antones and a sacara historema ta sister.
-This BBB (f) Adequate.
+AA+ (f) AA (f) AA- (f) Very strong.
+A very strong capacity to maintain relative stability in returns and possesses low exposure to risks.
+This capacity may, nevertheless, be more vulnerable to changes in circumstances or in economic conditions.
+A+ (f) A (f) A- (f) Strong.
+A fund with stable performance generally in line with its peers with strong capacity to respond to future opportunities or stress situations.
+BBB+ (f) BBB (f) BBB- (f) Adequate.
 An adequate capacity to maintain relative stability in returns and possesses high exposure to risks.
 This capacity may be impacted adversely by changes in circumstances or in economic conditions.
-BBB - (f) capacity may be impacted adversely by changes in circumstances of in economic condutors.
-BB+ (f) BB (f) Inadequate.
+BB+ (f) BB (f) BB- (f) Inadequate.
 A low capacity to maintain stability in returns and possesses very high exposure to risks.
-BB- (f) B (f) Weak.
+B (f) Weak.
 A very low capacity to maintain stability in returns and possesses very high exposure to risks.